PROBLEM

 • Design the logo identity

-This project was built at Distributed Solutions, Inc. in Reston, VA on a team of 5 people in 2016.
+This project was built at Distributed Solutions, Inc. in Reston, VA, over an 8-month timeframe in 2016, on a team of 5 people.

 Process